W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 2. Everyone makes an ego or a self for himself, which is subject to enormous variation because of its instability.
 ²He also makes an ego for everyone else he perceives, which is equally variable.
 ³Their interaction is a process that alters both, because they were not made by or with the Unalterable.
-⁴It is important to realise that this alteration can and does occur as readily when the interaction takes place in the mind as when it involves physical proximity.
+⁴It is important to realize that this alteration can and does occur as readily when the interaction takes place in the mind as when it involves physical proximity.
 ⁵Thinking about another ego is as effective in changing relative perception as is physical interaction.
 ⁶There could be no better example that the ego is only an idea and not a fact.